wxWidgets/wxWidgets/docs/univ/readme.txt

    Please refer to the Unix section below

+   Note that gcc's precompiled headers do not work on current versions of Cygwin.
+If your version of Cygwin is affected you will need to use the --disable-precomp-headers configure option.

 ** the instructions may be out of date as for wxWidgets 2.5.2+ **

 c) Other compilers